CPA872/ResNet-SA/README.md

 - Xilinx Vitis 2021.1
 - XRT Version 2.12
 - Firmware: xilinx_u280_xdma_201920_3
 Note: it is imperative to ensure the firmware and XRT match.
 Differences in versions will cause the bitstream to fail.
+Unfortunately, we tested that Vitis > 2021.1 has issues with the design so only older versions work.
+This also means the XRT and U280 firmware need to be kept old.

 Below is the output of `xbmgmt examine`, please ensure various versions listed under XRT and Device sections match with what you have.
 ```